cadicadi137/s/README.md

 <h1>How to install</h1>

 install "s" file from repo<br/>
-move the file into /home/user/.local/bin
+move the file into /home/user/.local/bin/ directory

 <h1>Usage: </h1>